YonseiQC/equivariant_QML/README.md

 - `<VARIANT>`: `light` or `mid`
 - `num_points = num_qubit // 2` (so `NUM_QUBIT` must be even)

+> Additional scripts used for the ablation study and an additional experiment are also provided under `HyQuRP/` and follow the same input/output conventions as HyQuRP.

 ### Run baselines

 All baseline scripts live under `baselines/`.
 Use the same core flags: